-It was long ago established that the drug companies covered up the risk of addiction to opioids and aggressively marketed this class of drugs, leaving physicians to jump on the prescribing bandwagon.
+It was long ago established that pharmaceutical companies covered up the risk of addiction to opioids and aggressively marketed this class of drugs, leading physicians to jump on the prescribing bandwagon.

 And jump on that bandwagon they did.

-But was there another tipping point in medical history… one that may have started the deadly slide?
+But was there another tipping point… one that may have started the deadly slide?

 Turns out there was.

-In 1980, a physician by the name of Hershel Jick, MD, at Boston University School of Medicine, wrote a very brief letter to the editor to the New England Journal of Medicine.
+In 1980, a physician named Hershel Jick, MD, at Boston University School of Medicine, wrote a very brief letter to the editor of the New England Journal of Medicine.

 The letter was five sentences and 100 words long.

 In it, the good doctor made an announcement.
-He had examined the files of 12,000 hospitalized patients treated with opioids and had found only four cases of addiction.
+He had examined the files of approximately 11,000 hospitalized patients treated with opioids and had found only two cases of addiction.

-In his words – the risk of addiction with this class of drugs was rare.
+In his words – the risk of addiction to this class of drugs was rare.

 The big drug companies know a profitable opportunity when they see one and generalized Dr. Jick’s finding to claim that the risk of addiction to opioid drugs was less than one percent.

-500,000 fatalities later – America is facing the worst drug addiction crisis in history.
+More than 700,000 fatalities later – America is struggling with one of the worst drug addiction crises in history.

-Was it a coincidence that the release of the 1990s class of opioid drugs coincided with increasing reference to the letter?
+Was it a coincidence that the release of the 1990s class of opioid drugs coincided with increasing references to the letter?

-Until the mid-1990s physicians were largely reserving opioid prescriptions for cancer patients struggling with intense pain.
+Until the mid-1990s, physicians primarily reserved opioid prescriptions for cancer patients struggling with intense pain.

-As the new drugs came online, Dr. Jick’s unsubstantiated claims of safety became a “helpful” prop for drug companies seeking to vastly expand the market for a very profitable class of drugs.
+As the new opioids came online, Dr. Jick’s unsubstantiated claims of safety became a “helpful” prop for drug companies seeking to vastly expand the market for a very profitable class of drugs.